 Alongside his older brother Eneko, Iker is half of one of the most successful climbing partnerships in the world.
 A diverse and daring climber who is as accomplished climbing on rock as he is tackling sport climbing, bouldering and big wall ascents, Iker’s success has earned him respect both in the climbing community and the wider public sphere.

-Homebase: Mallorca and Vitoria-Gasteiz, Spain
+Mallorca and Vitoria-Gasteiz, Spain

-Biggest Dream: To find a big and beautiful wall in a remote unclimbed area.
+To find a big and beautiful wall in a remote unclimbed area.

-How do I focus: If something motivates and inspires me, I have the capacity to put all my energy into that.
+If something motivates and inspires me, I have the capacity to put all my energy into that.

 Always to try to be happy and never stop following your dreams.

 The places that gives me good vibrations and positive energy.
 Good people and people that always try to be happy and push their limits.

-Favourite fitness exercise: Surfing!
+Favourite other fitness exercise

-I don’t leave the house without my… The North Face DNP Jacket
+I don’t leave home without my...

 Iker is now focusing on one or two major expeditions each year, targeting the most aesthetically beautiful mountains around the world where he can create stunning new routes and truly original adventures.
 As expected from a man with a lifelong passion for mountains and discovery, his favourite climbs are his last one and his next one.